amitkumardubey20/Nuakri_Automation_code/README.md

 # Nuakri_Automation_code

-Here I have written a Automation script using Java Selenium and Playwright.
+Here I have written a Automation script using in TypeScript Playwright.